usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                         coordinates.
 Defaults to [0,0,0]

                     "orientation" : (vector, optional)
-                        Orientation of the aircraft in flat-earth coordinates.
+                        Orientation of the aircraft, going from flat-earth frame to body-fixed frame.
                         If this is a 3-element vector it is assumed the ZYX Euler angle formulation is used (i.e. [psi, theta, phi]).
-If this is a 4-element vector it is assumed the quaternion formulation is used where the first element is the scalar (i.e. [e0, ex, ey, ez]).
-This quaternion should be from flat-earth coordinates to body-fixed coordinates.
+If this is a 4-element vector it is assumed the quaternion formulation is used where the first element is the scalar (i.e.
+                        [e0, ex, ey, ez]).
 Defaults to [1.0, 0.0, 0.0, 0.0].

                     "angular_rates" : (vector, optional)
                         Angular rate of the aircraft in body-fixed coordinates.
 Defaults to [0,0,0]